-Requests can be submitted online.
-Paper requests available at the Reference Desk may also be submitted.
+Requests can be submitted online or on paper.
+Paper request forms are available at either service desk.
 Requests for photocopies must include indication of compliance with the U.S. Copyright Law.
 Requests are not taken over the phone.

 The Marshall Public Library has no control over how long it takes to obtain an Interlibrary Loan and cannot guarantee that materials will arrive by a certain date.
 Patrons will be notified by telephone, email, or the most expeditious means when their request is ready to be picked up.